LiaoChinTe/netsquid-simulation/README.md

 # How to use

+Simulations can be run by python files in the script folder under the root directory.
-Protocol and hardware configurations are all written in the main.py file in each protocol folder.
+The full hardware configurations can be edited in **AnyProtocol_run.py** files in each protocol folder.
-There's no need for users to modify other files.
+Yet most of the key parameters can be assigned to the function **AnyProtocol_run()** There's no need for users to modify other files.
 Common functions shared by multiple protocols are located in lib/functions.py, which can be further expended.
-However modifying exsisting functions are not recommended.
+However modifying exsisting functions are not recommended since that might influence exsisting protocol.